 Rent is money thrown away!
 After years of renting, what do you have to show for it?
 Nothing!
 Every month, your rent pays someone else’s mortgage.
 If your rent is $1000/month, you will spend $60,000 in 5 years. $2000/month becomes $120,000…gone.
 Wow, that’s a lot of money!

 Wouldn’t you rather own your own property and pay your own mortgage?
 Let us show you how.
-Most people don’t realize they could own in the same building they are renting, for very little a month more, than they are currently paying for rent!
+Most people don’t realize they could own in the same building they are renting, for not much more a month than they are currently paying for rent!

 Why buy?
 To build wealth!
-Once you become an owner, you start building wealth, in the form of equity.
-Property values, and rent, generally go up year after year.
+Once you become an owner, you start building wealth in the form of equity.
+Property values and rent generally go up year after year.
 Unlike renting, once you buy a property, you fix your payment at a certain level.
-Although the value of the unit may increase, you payment does not.
+Although the value of the unit may increase, your payment does not.
 What grows is your equity.

-Another benefit is that you pay less tax each year, because interest on your mortgage is tax deductible.
-You can take advantage of that deduction immediately, by increasing your withholding exemptions at work (w4 adjustment), thus lowering your withholdings.
-This will give you added money in your pay check to help pay for the slightly larger monthly cost of owning, over renting.
+Another benefit is that you pay less tax each year because interest on your mortgage is tax-deductible.
+You can take advantage of that deduction immediately by increasing your withholding exemptions at work (w4 adjustment).
+Thus lowering your withholdings.
+This will give you added money in your paycheck to help pay for the slightly larger monthly cost of owning, versus renting.